Product Standards, Compliance, & Certifications

 Trusted Security Foundation® (TSF®) Key & Policy Manager

-QuintessenceLabs’ TSF 400 key and policy manager generates, imports, and manages cryptographic keys for network attached clients.
-Embedded within the TSF is an Entrust nShield XC FIPS 140-2 Level 3 validated Hardware Security Module (HSM).
-The HSM is used as a root of trust for protection of sensitive data and cryptographic operations.
+QuintessenceLabs’ TSF 400 key and policy manager generates, imports, and manages cryptographic keys for network-attached clients.
+Embedded within the TSF is an Entrust nShield XC FIPS 140-3 Level 3 validated Hardware Security Module (HSM).
+The HSM serves as a root of trust ensuring the protection of sensitive data and facilitating cryptographic operations.

 The HSM Provides FIPS 140 Approved Protection